samhcorney/react-cms/README.md

 # React CMS

 ## Roadmap
-* Complete rewrite of backend ( all code is currently for testing )
+* Complete rewrite of backend ( all code is currently for testing ).
+Make sure to remove need for temporaryhack when rewriting theme saving logic
 * Add document store db ( couchdb / mongodb )
-* Allow for east creation of custom type ( no modification to core )
+* Allow for easy creation of custom type ( no modification to core )
-* Fix overscroll on width of site
-* Add type to state/params
+* Add list type with option in cms to add remove